ArseAssassin/pikadoc/README.md

 # PikaDoc

-PikaDoc is a human-readable, structured documentation format. `pkd`-files don't ship as HTML files, but as already indexed data tables, ready to be explored on the command line or your browser.
+PikaDoc is an offline-first documentation reader and generator that aims to end developer reliance on web search engines for official documentation.
+To do this, it caches all data locally using `.pkd`-files, a human-readable, structured documentation format.
+At the moment PikaDoc maintains documentation for 150+ modern programming languages/frameworks/libraries in the central repository, and supports automatically generating docs from more than a dozen other sources.

 Currently there are two PikaDoc clients: the `pikadoc` CLI maintained in this repository and the [web interface](https://tuomas.kanerva.info/pkdocs/) for reading docs stored in the [pkDocs central repository](https://github.com/ArseAssassin/pkdocs/tree/main/docs).